eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

   search {
     namespace-search-include-fields = [
       {
-        namespace = "org.eclipse",
+        namespace-pattern = "org.eclipse",
         search-include-fields = [ "attributes", "features/info" ]
       },
       {
-        namespace = "org.eclipse.test",
+        namespace-pattern = "org.eclipse.test",
         search-include-fields = [ "attributes", "features/info/properties/", "features/info/other" ]
       }
     ]
   }
 ```

-There is a new implementation of the caching signal enrichment facade provider that must be configured to enable this functionality.
+There is a new implementation of the caching signal enrichment facade provider that must be configured to enable this
+functionality.

-For each namespace, only the selected fields are included in the search database.
-In the example above, for things in the "org.eclipse" namespace, only the "attributes" and "features/info" paths will be the only fields indexed in the search database.
-For things in the "org.eclipse.test" namespace, the fields indexed in the search database will only be "attributes", "features/info/properties", and "features/info/other".
+For each namespace pattern, only the selected fields are included in the search database.
+In the example above, for
+things in the "org.eclipse" namespace, only the "attributes" and "features/info" paths will be the only fields indexed
+in the search database.
+For things in the "org.eclipse.test" namespace, the fields indexed in the search database will
+only be "attributes", "features/info/properties", and "features/info/other".

+Important notes:
+* Ditto will use the namespace of the thing and match the FIRST namespace-pattern it encounters.
+So make sure any
+  configured namespace-patterns are unique enough to match.
-NOTE: Ditto will automatically add the system-level fields it needs to operate, so no manual configuration of these is necessary.
+* Ditto will automatically add the system-level fields it needs to operate, so no manual configuration of these is
+  necessary.

 ## Logging